Joe Chester: The Easter Vigil

 It was Album of The Week on RTÉ Lyric FM and Newstalk and Irish Album of the Year in the Irish Daily Sun.

 The album was launched with a sold-out show at Dublin's Unitarian Church.
 Chester did a full performance of the album with Steve Wickham playing the fiddle, Vyvienne Long playing the cello and Brian Brannigan of A Lazarus Soul on keyboard.
+In December 2017, Chester performed at the Grand Social in Dublin accompanied by Long and Wickham.
+The performance was recorded and released as an album, Brightly the keys, all twinkling, linked in September 2026.